-Some heart defects do have signs and symptoms.
-They depend on the number, type, and severity of the defects.
+Congenital heart defects have few or no signs or symptoms.
+Signs and symptoms of a heart defects depend on the number, type, and severity of the defects.
 Severe defects can cause signs and symptoms, usually in newborns.

 Many types of congenital heart defects cause the heart to work harder than it should.
 In severe defects, this can lead to heart failure.
 Heart failure is a condition in which the heart can't pump enough blood to meet the body's needs.
 Symptoms of heart failure include:

 - A buildup of blood and fluid in the lungs